-The E-Rate program is the largest federal education technology program and has been helping schools and libraries around the country connect to the internet since 1997.
-E-Rate was authorized under the Telecommunications Act of 1996 and is overseen by the Federal Communications Commission (FCC).
+The E-Rate program has been helping U.S. schools and libraries connect to the internet since 1997.
+The largest federal education technology program, E-Rate was authorized under the Telecommunications Act of 1996 and is overseen by the Federal Communications Commission (FCC).

-Over the years, the E-Rate program has played a major role in increasing public school classroom internet connections, from 14 percent in 1998 to more than 95 percent today.
-The E-Rate program has also helped low-income, minority and rural students gain near equal access to the internet as their peers around the country.
-Despite these impressive results, E-Rate’s mission is incomplete.
-School bandwidth needs continue to increase as educators and students capitalize on cutting-edge, but bandwidth-intensive, digital applications and services.
-While nearly all classrooms are now connected, many have inadequate bandwidth to meet instructional needs.
+The E-Rate program has played a major role in increasing public school classroom internet connections, from 14 percent in 1998 to more than 95 percent today.
+E-Rate has also helped low-income, minority and rural students gain nearly the same access to the internet that their peers around the country have.

 Over the past several years, the need for high-speed broadband has increased because of the bandwidth required for today’s digital applications and services.
 To ensure that school systems keep apace of bandwidth needs, ISTE and U.S. educators called on the FCC in 2013-14 to modernize E-Rate.

 Throughout the process, educators submitted comments to the FCC, signed ISTE petitions, shared school broadband stories and tweeted the FCC about the need to increase funding.
 In 2014, the FCC approved a massive $1.5 billion annual increase for the E-Rate program to help schools pay for broadband connectivity and network infrastructure.
 The FCC also restructured the program.